Women Shifting Gears

 A provincial training allowance is available for trainees.
 With no restraints.
 Your new dream career awaits!

+Where?
 The first phase of programming will take place at the YWCA in Saskatoon.
-The location of phase two and three is subject to placement.
+The location of phases 2 and 3 are subject to placement.

 - are physically fit,

 - and hold a valid, experienced Class 5 Drivers License with a clean driver’s abstract